TGAC/grassroots-service-web-search/readme.md

 The referred service accesses this functionality be setting the **plugin** key to *web_search_service*.
 This web search instance can then be configured for the particular web site that is being wrapped.

- For example, a Grassroots server can access the search engine at [Agris](http://agris.fao.org/agris-search/index.do) and it uses the configuration file shown below:
+ For example, a Grassroots server can access the search engine at [Agris](http://agris.fao.org/agris-search/index.do).
+It has an html search form which submits queries to *http://agris.fao.org/agris-search/index.do?query=value* and the results are displayed with entry appearing in a *div.result-item h3 a* css selector.
+The configuration file shown below wraps this up into being searchable from Grasssroots using the *web search service*.

 ~~~{.json}
 {